 Creating an opportunity to discuss some of the issues in the relationship that have been rocky in the past would be a start in the direction of making improvements in the relationship.
 If she does not want to talk about the relationship, you could start with more casual topics to give your newly acquired skills a test run.
 Remember to remain patient and compassionate, there has been a lot that has happened in the relationship to tear it apart up to this point, so she may believe that talking is a waste of time because it hasn't been helpful in the past.
 Show her that you have taken time to grow in the area of communication.

 How to get your wife back after a separation

 If you and your wife are currently separated, your situation may feel even more desperate.
 But that makes it even more important for you to stay calm and not act out your desperation.
 Begging your wife to come back will not work.
 She has already formed reasons about why she wants to leave.
 You need to give her a reason to stay.

 That means really showing her that you have made the changes you say you have.
-Not only that, you have to show her that these changes are not just temporary ploys to get her to stay a little longer.
-You do that by being consistent in your new ways, so that you can rebuild her trust in you.
+Not only that, but you have to show her that these changes are not just temporary ploys to get her to stay a little longer.
+You do that by being consistent in your new ways, so that you can rebuild her trust and faith in you.
 If she complained that you didn't spend enough time with the kids, be there for their activities and be on time to pick up them up if you are sharing parenting time.
 If she complained that you made her feel unwanted, pay attention to the words you use when you speak to her.
 If she felt like you weren't financially responsible, change your spending habits.